 Annual Performance Assessment.
 The Committee reviewed the Board's current evaluation process and continued to update the evaluation tools to incorporate the best practices.
-As in 2015, the Board's annual evaluation of the effectiveness and contributions of the Board was conducted via an electronic Board Self Assessment Survey.
+The Board's annual evaluation of the effectiveness and contributions of the Board are conducted via an electronic Board Self Assessment Survey.